Words That Sound The Same Spelled Differently

 Q: Are homophones the same in all dialects of English?

 A: No, homophones can vary depending on the dialect of English.
-Words that sound the same in one dialect may have different pronunciations in another.
-For example, "cot" and "caught" are homophones for many American English speakers but are pronounced differently in some British English dialects.
+Now, words that sound the same in one dialect may have different pronunciations in another.
+As an example, "cot" and "caught" are homophones for many American English speakers but are pronounced differently in some British English dialects.

 Q: How can I improve my ability to use homophones correctly?